Where is Council located?

 Does Council conduct citizenship ceremonies?

-Citizenship ceremonies are usually conducted every three months.
+Yes, the dates for the citizenship ceremonies at Strathfield Council can be found in the Citizenship section of the website.
 Initial enquiries for citizenship should be directed to the Department of Immigration and Citizenship by telephoning the Citizenship Information Line on 131 880 or visit the Australian Citizenship website.

 Where are the local courts?

 The nearest Local Court is located at 7-9 Belmore Street, Burwood and can be contacted on 1300 679 272.
 For further information visit www.lawlink.nsw.gov.au.

 The nearest Community Justice Centre is located at Bankstown Court, 363 Chapel Road North Bankstown and can be contacted on 9722 6044 or 1800 671 964 TTY.
 For further information visit www.cjc.nsw.gov.au.

 What is Council's ABN?

 Strathfield Council’s Australian Business Number (ABN) is 52 719 940 263.

 I am a supplier to Council.
 Should I supply goods or services without a purchase order?

 No. Council raises written purchase orders when goods or services are required.
 Do not supply goods or services unless you are in receipt of a written purchase order from Council.